-- submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors and awards, programs, or activities available at or through the District. - 7.
-This definition encompasses two categories of sexual harassment: - a) "Quid pro quo" sexual harassment which occurs when a person in a position of authority makes educational or employment benefits conditional upon an individual's willingness to engage in or tolerate unwanted sexual conduct. - Examples of "quid pro quo" sexual harassment can include, but are not limited to: offering favors; educational or employment benefits, such as transfers or reassignments; favorable performance evaluations; support for transfers or reassignments; job duties, work shifts, reclassifications or changes to salary; favorable room assignments, equipment or materials in exchange for sexual favors. - b) "Hostile environment" or "third party" sexual harassment which occurs when unwelcome conduct based on sex is sufficiently severe or pervasive so as to alter the conditions of an individual's learning or work environment, unreasonably interfere with an individual's academic or work performance, or create an intimidating, hostile, or abusive work or learning environment.
-The victim must subjectively perceive the environment as hostile, and the harassment must be such that a reasonable person of the same gender would perceive the environment as hostile. - 8.
+- the conduct has the purpose or the effect of unreasonably interfering with an individual's work or academic performance or of creating an intimidating, hostile or offensive work or educational environment; - submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors and awards, programs, or activities available at or through the District. - 6.
+This definition encompasses two categories of sexual harassment: - a) "Quid pro quo" sexual harassment which occurs when a person in a position of authority makes educational or employment benefits conditional upon an individual's willingness to engage in or tolerate unwanted sexual conduct.

+Examples of "quid pro quo" sexual harassment can include, but are not limited to: offering favors; educational or employment benefits, such as transfers or reassignments; favorable performance evaluations; support for transfers or reassignments; job duties, work shifts, reclassifications or changes to salary; favorable room assignments, equipment or materials in exchange for sexual favors.

+- b) "Hostile environment" or "third party" sexual harassment which occurs when unwelcome conduct based on sex is sufficiently severe or pervasive so as to alter the conditions of an individual's learning or work environment, unreasonably interfere with an individual's academic or work performance, or create an intimidating, hostile, or abusive work or learning environment.
+The victim must subjectively perceive the environment as hostile, and the harassment must be such that a reasonable person of the same gender would perceive the environment as hostile. - 7.
 Sexual harassment can consist of any form or combination of verbal, physical, visual or environment conduct.
 It need not be explicit or specifically directed at the victim.
 Sexually harassing conduct can occur between people of the same or different genders.
 The District standard for determining whether conduct constitutes sexual harassment is whether a reasonable person of the same gender as the victim would perceive the conduct as harassment based on sex.

-Conduct such as the following may constitute sexual harassment if any of the other elements of sexual harassment, as defined in sections 6 and 7, are present:
+Conduct such as the following may constitute sexual harassment if any of the other elements of sexual harassment, as defined in section 4 above, are present: